gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 #### Grafana Application for Access Control

 Use the same process as the Node-RED application.
+This sets up the Cloudflare Tunnel Grafana route to only allow access to people with a valid Service Token, which should be...no one.

+You'll still be able to access your Grafana service on your local network, but the Cloudflare Tunnel route will block all other access.

 ```Zero Trust --> Access --> Applications --> Add Application --> Self Hosted```